nerority/AI-Library/README.md

-# Nerority Portfolio
+# Devin Pellegrino's AI Portfolio

-Welcome to Nerority's Portfolio, a comprehensive collection of projects and research endeavors in the field of AI.
+Welcome to my AI Portfolio, a comprehensive collection of projects and research endeavors in the field of AI.
 Dive in to explore my groundbreaking work in semantic knowledge structures, advanced AI assistance, solution architecture frameworks, problem-solving algorithms, and more.

 ## Projects and Research